sophiech05/Leaf-epithelium-analysis-using-Python/README.md

 ### FDV_cell_database

 This folder contains 116 .tif image files for stained epidermis sampled from various species.
-The species and sample names may be cross-referenced using the `global_database_cleaned.csv` included in the `FDV_database` folder.
+The species and sample names may be cross-referenced using the `global_database.csv` included in the `FDV_database` folder.

 Here is the format for naming the microscope images:

-- The first convention has a number of numeric fields separated by hyphens; fields 1 and 2 combined determine the species (see `global_database_cleaned.csv` file);
+- The first convention has a number of numeric fields separated by hyphens; fields 1 and 2 combined determine the species (see `global_database.csv` file);
 - Field 3 contains the magnification of the field;
-- Field 4 denotes the side of the leaf represented in the picture (i.e. adaxial or abaxial; please see `global_database_cleaned.csv`);
+- Field 4 denotes the side of the leaf represented in the picture (i.e. adaxial or abaxial; please see `global_database.csv`);
 - Field 5 is an arbitrary numbering of the images from a leaf side.